cogentcore/core/gpu/README.md

 It is hard to find this info very clearly stated:

 * All internal computation in shaders is done in a *linear* color space.
-* Image textures are assumed to be sRGB and are automatically converted to linear on upload.
+* Texture textures are assumed to be sRGB and are automatically converted to linear on upload.
 * Other colors that are passed in should be converted from sRGB to linear (the Phong shaders do this).
 * The `Surface` automatically converts from Linear to sRGB for actual rendering.
 * A `RenderFrame` for offscreen / headless rendering *must* use `wgpu.TextureFormatR8g8b8a8Srgb` for the format, in order to get back an image that is automatically converted back to sRGB format.